things to do in naples

 Public Archeological Museum

-The Museo Archeologico Nazionale holds one of the world’s best assortments of ancient pieces, a large number of which were brought here from early unearthings of Pompeii.
-Truth be told, a greater amount of the city’s imaginative features are here than at the site itself.
-Moreover, it has the craftsmanship fortunes of the rulers of Naples, the Farnese assortments from Rome and Parma, the assortments from the royal residences of Portici and Capodimonte, and material from Herculaneum and Cumae.
-The ground floor is given essentially to marble models, including the Farnese Hercules, a monster 3.17-meter sculpture found in the Baths of Caracalla in Rome, and the Farnese Bull, the biggest marble bunch that has descended from times long past.
+The Museo Archeologico Nazionale houses one of the world’s finest collections of ancient artifacts.
+Early excavations of Pompeii brought many of these pieces here.
+In fact, you’ll find most of the city’s creative features here rather than at the site itself.
+Additionally, it houses the art collections of the rulers of Naples.
+This includes the Farnese collections from Rome and Parma, as well as collections from the royal palaces of Portici and Capodimonte.
+It also contains artifacts from Herculaneum and Cumae.
+The ground floor mainly displays marble sculptures.
+This includes the Farnese Hercules, a massive 3.17-meter statue discovered in the Baths of Caracalla in Rome.
+It also features the Farnese Bull, the largest surviving marble group from antiquity.
 On the mezzanine is the assortment of old mosaics from Pompeii, including the renowned 6.20-meter Alexander’s Battle.